mavryk-network/taquito/website/versioned_docs/version-19.0.0/wallet_API.md

 - `source`: a string indicating the source of the transaction

-- `mutez`: if set to `true`, it indicates that the amount provided is in mutez
+- `mumav`: if set to `true`, it indicates that the amount provided is in mumav

 ### - Operation hash and confirmation

-The `.send()` method returns an instance of the [`TransactionWalletOperation`](https://tezostaquito.io/typedoc/classes/_taquito_taquito.transactionwalletoperation.html) class with different properties and methods you can use to gather information about the transaction.
+The `.send()` method returns an instance of the [`TransactionWalletOperation`](https://taquito.mavryk.org/typedoc/classes/_taquito_taquito.transactionwalletoperation.html) class with different properties and methods you can use to gather information about the transaction.
 Among them, there are two properties and one method that you will use most of the time when using Taquito:

 1. `.opHash`: this property holds the hash of the current transaction.
 It can be useful for debugging purposes or checking the status of the transaction in a block explorer.